 Seems the rage today is taking care of the gut flora from both probiotics and prebiotics.
 Are there foods you recommend that help the gut flora.
 Some diets like “Perfect Health Diet” recommend “safe starches” such as potatoes and rice to feed the good bacteria in the gut.
 Do you personally eat rice or potatoes?
 Can we get sick from not getting adequate amounts of these “safe starches” and can you comment on proper care of the gut?

 I know that I will ruffle some feathers, but I am quite skeptical about the gut micro biome theory with regards to obesity.
-So, there are no food I recommend for that reason.
+So, there are no foods I recommend for that reason alone.

 With regards to rice and potatoes – these are not necessary in any diet.
 Personally, I eat both, simply because I enjoy them occasionally.
 However, I am not trying to lose weight.
 If I were, yes I would restrict rice and potatoes.